dong-jun-2ee/dong-jun-2ee.github.io/_projects/3_project.md

 ### Knowledge Distillation

-We trained the model to generate reasoning trajectories using [Qwen2.5-1.5B-Instruct] (https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) for this work.
+We trained the model to generate reasoning trajectories using [Qwen2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) for this work.
 This model was chosen due to its strong performance in both Korean and English, as well as its permissive commercial use.

 Using the prompt-response pairs generated in the previous stage, we performed black-box distillation, which enabled the model to learn how to generate thoughts from cold-start data.

 ### Reward Modeling

 To assign rewards for general conversation, we built a reward model that supports Korean.
-This process mainly followed the pipeline of [Skyword-Reward] (https://arxiv.org/abs/2410.18451), and we used publicly available models that support Korean to generate Korean response (chosen, rejected) pairs (e.g., [Mistral] (https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501), [Qwen] (https://huggingface.co/Qwen/Qwen2.5-32B-Instruct)).
+This process mainly followed the pipeline of [Skyword-Reward](https://arxiv.org/abs/2410.18451), and we used publicly available models that support Korean to generate Korean response (chosen, rejected) pairs (e.g., [Mistral](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501), [Qwen](https://huggingface.co/Qwen/Qwen2.5-32B-Instruct)).

 Based on the generated responses, we assigned rewards using three open reward models.
 After performing re-centering based on the performance of each model, we constructed three types of preference datasets (chosen, rejected pairs).

-We trained the reward model using each type of dataset, and selected the final model by evaluating its performance on [RewardBench] (https://arxiv.org/abs/2403.13787) and [Multilingual Reward Bench] (https://arxiv.org/abs/2410.15522).
+We trained the reward model using each type of dataset, and selected the final model by evaluating its performance on [RewardBench](https://arxiv.org/abs/2403.13787) and [Multilingual Reward Bench](https://arxiv.org/abs/2410.15522).

 ### Reinforcement Learning